sharmainec/tp/docs/UserGuide.md

 * **`LANGUAGE` parameter**
     * Should not be longer than **50 characters**.
     * Should only contain **alphabetic** characters (e.g. "华文" will not be accepted, since it is not alphabetic).
-    * The first letter of each word will be capitalized and the remaining letters will be in lowercase  ( "behasa mElayu" will be saved as "Behasa Melayu").
+    * The first letter of each word will be capitalized and the remaining letters will be in lowercase (e.g. "behasa mElayu" will be saved as "Behasa Melayu").
 * **`ENGLISH_PHRASE` parameter**
     * Should not be longer than **100 characters**.
     * Is not restricted to alphabetic characters only, but it is **recommended** that you ensure your input is a valid English input (e.g. you can use "こんにちは" as an English input).